raviteja-ganta/raviteja-ganta.github.io/_posts/2020-12-23- Reformer - The efficient Transformer.md

 featured_image: assets/images/Reformers/rf_0.png
 ---

+This article talks about the Reformer architecture in NLP which solves the memory efficiency challenge faced by Transformers architecture for long sequences.

 *Knowledge about transformer architecture is necessary to understand this article.
 For those who are new to transformer architecture have a look at [Transformers](https://raviteja-ganta.github.io/attention-is-all-you-need-transformers)*